bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_addNode="attempts to add or remove a node from the addnode list, or to try a connection to a node once." %}
 {% assign summary_addWitnessAddress="adds a witness address for a script (with pubkey or redeemscript known)." %}
 {% assign summary_backupWallet="safely copies `wallet.dat`<!--noref--> to the specified file, which can be a directory or a path with filename." %}
+{% assign summary_bumpFee="replaces an unconfirmed wallet transaction that signaled RBF with a new transaction that pays a higher fee." %}
 {% assign summary_clearBanned="clears list of banned nodes." %}
 {% assign summary_createMultiSig="creates a P2SH multi-signature address." %}
 {% assign summary_createRawTransaction="creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network." %}
 {% assign summary_decodeRawTransaction="decodes a serialized transaction hex string into a JSON object describing the transaction." %}
 {% assign summary_decodeScript="decodes a hex-encoded P2SH redeem script." %}
-{% assign summary_disconnectnode="immediately disconnects from a specified node." %}
+{% assign summary_disconnectNode="immediately disconnects from a specified node." %}
 {% assign summary_dumpPrivKey="returns the wallet-import-format (WIP) private key corresponding to an address.
 (But does not remove it from the wallet.)" %}
 {% assign summary_dumpWallet="creates or overwrites a file with all wallet keys in a human-readable format." %}
 {% assign summary_encryptWallet="encrypts the wallet with a passphrase.
 This is only to enable encryption for the first time.
 After encryption is enabled, you will need to enter the passphrase to use private keys." %}